Donald Trump is a loser

 We will lose the distrust of official government announcements.
 Each new dispatch from the White House or one of its departments will no longer be a wildly partisan and often antagonistic missive about Trump’s inherent greatness.

 We will lose spite as the prevalent motivating force among the ruling half of the country.
 Donald Trump Jr. said it best recently, at one of his father’s final campaign rallies, when he urged all attendees to vote in order to “make liberals cry again.”
 The entire Trump presidency appeared to run on the principle that whatever repudiates Obama and owns the libs is a worthwhile pursuit unto itself.
-Although conservatives will not like whatever a Biden administration does, they will hopefully be able to see that it’s being done for reasons other than a malicious intention to trigger the opposition.
+Although conservatives will not like whatever a Biden administration does, they will hopefully be able to see that it’s being done for reasons other than a malicious intent to trigger the opposition.

 We will lose loyalty to the president as the biggest employment qualification in the White House.
-Instead of “the best people,” which is what Trump promised, he hired a string of future felons and scandal-makers and pseudodoctors with supervillain names who would endorse Trump’s vision of coronavirus as not all that serious.
+Instead of “the best people,” which is what Trump promised, he hired a string of future felons and scandal-makers and pseudodoctors with supervillain names who endorsed Trump’s warped vision of coronavirus as not all that serious.
 Some of Biden’s hiring decisions will surely be infuriating—ahoy, Cindy McCain and Quibi CEO Meg Whitman—but they will not be brought on to answer the question: “Who is unscrupulous enough to do my bidding and keep my secrets?”

-We will lose “alternative facts,” as a concept.
+We will lose “alternative facts” as a concept.
 We will lose Kayleigh McEnany and Kellyanne Conway and everyone else who aggressively parrots every Trump lie to the public.
 We’ll also lose alternative streams of information in the White House, fact-fudging reports from Breitbart and Fox News and OANN taking precedence over presidential briefings, along with so many conspiracy theories whispered into the president’s ear from in-house Iagos.

-We will lose the idea that the media is an opposition party only to Donald Trump, once the press chronicles every mistake Biden makes, alongside the things he gets right.
+We will lose the idea that the media is an opposition party to Donald Trump, once the press chronicles every mistake Biden makes, alongside the things he gets right.
 With enough unflattering reports, perhaps some Trump supporters might even realize in retrospect that much of the negative media coverage Trump received came less from the Trump-Hating Fake News Media than “accurate reporting of what transpired.”

 We will lose Trump as a negative role model for children and adults.
-Despite Melania Trump’s anti-cyberbullying campaign, her husband has shown Americans that if you act like a big enough a-hole and never question for even a second that you might be wrong, you can triumph in any situation.
+Despite Melania Trump’s anti-cyberbullying campaign, her husband has shown Americans that if you act like a big enough a-hole and never wonder if you might be wrong, you can triumph in any situation.
 It will take years to assess the trickle down effect of his piss-poor behavior.
 We may never know the degree to which Americans have subconsciously absorbed Trump’s antagonism and mirrored it in their daily lives.
 Trump will still be on terrible display wherever he goes now, whether it’s on his own TV network or, God forbid, back on the campaign trail for the 2024 presidential election.
 But he will do so as a rejected president.

 We will lose Trump’s sense of infallibility.
 Throughout his improbably lucky life, Trump has scarcely faced a consequence.
 Because Republicans have been eager to keep him in power, he has governed as someone who could, and does, get away with anything.
 After a while, it felt pointless even to mention when Trump violated the Hatch Act for the umpteenth time by using his office for political gain.
 What is the opposition going to do, impeach him?
 (Again?)